blohmeier/.leetcode/squaresOfASortedArray_useful.md

-# Leetcode Practice 6 Feb

-## 977. Squares of a Sorted Array
+# 977. Squares of a Sorted Array
 *Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.*

 **Example 1:**